elsahv/laughing-coyote-dev-astro/notes.md

 - eh journal-
-  -2/16
-  -things are really clicking into place today!!
-  -added much more content to each section, been speeding up on making progress this past week!

 **TODO**:
 _button wrapper_
 _website case study slug_
+IP- create universal rounded border style

-IP- create card component for websites
+COME BACK TO--> IP- create card component for websites
-_create universal rounded border style_

 - DONE-fix live domain error

+---

+2/18
+-rm case study CTA button for now, at least until there is more content.

+-2/16
+-things are really clicking into place today!!
+-added much more content to each section, been speeding up on making progress this past week!

 -2/15:
 -"Today I worked on the website case studies section.
 1st I laid everything out in html, am now converting to a dynamic grid."